 We prepared these projections to analyze our ability to meet our obligations under the restructuring and to assist each holder of a claim and interest in determining whether to vote to accept or reject the prepackaged plan.
 These projections are contained in this Proxy Statement as required in connection with the filing of the prepackaged plan, and, accordingly, should not be taken into account in making your decision to vote in favor of the restructuring proposals.
-The projections were not prepared to conform to the guidelines established by the American Institute of Certified Public Accountants regarding financial forecasts and were neither audited, compiled nor reviewed by our independent public auditors.
+The projections were not prepared to conform to the quidelines established by the American Institute of Certified Public Accountants regarding financial forecasts and were neither audited, compiled nor reviewed by our independent public auditors.
 While presented with numerical specificity, these projections are based upon a variety of assumptions (which we believe are reasonable), and are subject to significant business, economic, and competitive uncertainties and contingencies, many of which are beyond our control.
 Consequently, the inclusion of the projections should not be regarded as a representation by us (or any other person) that the projections will be realized, and actual results will vary materially from those presented below.
+Due to the fact that such projections are subject to significant uncertainty and are based upon assumptions which may not prove to be correct, neither we nor any other person assumes any responsibility for their accuracy or completeness.
 See 'Risk Factors' beginning on page 8.
 The financial projections should not be regarded as representations by us, our advisors, including UBS Warburg LLC, or any other person that the projections will be achieved.
 You are cautioned not to place undue reliance on these financial projections.